(a) Obtaining Service of Pleadings and/or Notices

 (3) be docketed separately unless included in another pleading.

-In Chapter 13 cases, after the entry of a confirmation order all notices required by Fed.R.Bankr.P.
+In an involuntary Chapter 7 case, after 90 days following entry of the order for relief, all notices required by Fed.R.Bankr.P.
 2002(a) shall be mailed only to the Debtor, the trustee, the UST, creditors who have filed claims, and creditors who are still permitted to file claims by reason of an extension granted under Fed.R.Bankr.P.
 3002(c)(1) or (2).

 If the Chapter 13 Trustee uses an independent contractor for noticing, the trustee may recover the actual costs of noticing charged by that contractor from each estate.
 If noticing is performed by the trustee, the trustee may recover from each estate the actual costs of postage plus $.18 for each notice or as otherwise ordered by the Court.
 These noticing fees can be recovered from the first and any subsequent funds received from the Debtor, whether before or after confirmation.
 The Chapter 13 Trustee shall list expenses charged for noticing in each case and separately identify the notices sent in the final report.